 FACTOR serves big artists well.
 I like most of their programs, and some critiques of them are weak.
 Grimes, for example, did no wrong when she appeared in a management company’s successful application for C$90,000.

-The money for FACTOR comes from both the federal government and from the Canadian radio industry.
+Unlike the provincially-funded Amplify BC, FACTOR gets funding from both the federal government and from the Canadian radio industry.
 Artist Development is FACTOR’s smallest-budget program.
 Last year it gave out C$950,000, only 3.45% of all FACTOR’s disbursements that year (p.
 11).